 As such, some anime audiences may be quick to dismiss the plot as contrived.
-While that reaction is understandable, it’d also be too quick since the story will become more compelling in Talentless Nana Season 2.
+While that reaction is understandable, it’d also be too quick to judge since the story will become more compelling in Talentless Nana Season 2.

 Unfortunately, explaining why this is the case requires spoilers.

 Talentless Nana Season 2 anime spoilers (plot summary/synopsis)

 The worldbuilding feels off because it really is.
 It turns out Nana is an unreliable narrator since her beliefs, and thus what the audience has been told about the way the world works, are based on childhood trauma combined with lies.

 In the wake of all the first season’s events, Nana finds herself questioning her own worldview because she realizes what she’s been doing doesn’t make any sense.
 She was raised by her father figure Tatsumi Tsuruoka to believe that all Talented were really monsters in disguise, but that belief was challenged by the existence of good-natured Talented.

 She became genuine friends with Michiru only to have that friend die for her sake.
 And then Tsuruoka secretly ensures Michiru is dead with a double-tap to the head so it becomes pretty obvious who the true villain is in this story.